 Imagine going to the client at this point with your opinion.
 You’d say, “I did a bunch of research and it pointed toward this recommendation.”
 While that’s better than going to the client with a massive audit, there’s still room for the client to doubt.
 It’s time to shift focus.

 In step one, we analyzed every relevant facet of the “get more traffic” problem.
 Now we’ve got a hypothesis.
 We need to inspect this hypothesis from all angles.
 Let’s look at our example hypothesis, and what we need to show in support of it:

 We should invest in creating content for long-tail keywords

 Capturing long-tail traffic has a positive ROI.

-As with the first step, we continue this process until each subproblem can be given a concrete answer.
+As with the first step, we continue this process until each question could have a concrete answer.
 Check out the spreadsheet for inspiration.

 We’re taking it from “the evidence points in this direction” to “we’ve looked at this from all relevant angles, and are confident we can support it”.
 This is the most important supporting evidence to present.